SamSlotemaker/chess-board/README.md

 # chess-board
-A chessboard with JavaScript and the p5.js library.
+A working chessboard, made with P5.js.
+The chess logic is completely written from scratch.

 ## checklist